jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 When you experience particular pains or sensations that persist in your body (for me, an <i><b>extremely</b></i> tight left hip has been a lifelong struggle), it's worth exploring their origin—not just physically, but spiritually and ancestrally as well.

-One powerful resource is Jacques Martel's [The Encyclopedia of Ailments and Diseases: How to Heal the Conflicted Feelings, Emotions, and Thoughts at the Root of Illness](https://www.amazon.com/Encyclopedia-Ailments-Diseases-Conflicted-Feelings/dp/1644111896?crid=27GL1B6B0EP18&dib=eyJ2IjoiMSJ9.lmqlUqe7uyZviFA34X67uF14kNGimJTDS38WX9El1eS0avQPZSjTVltxaMqTOqJXV7xuAhajlLr-2BCVyJDxeL0E9el-Q2TG7hDuEj9GcxD5NJUFsAncifRhQKaEnt9bT4gerhJsYynY-zNOR_u6pN3MYNn8XC_hOTIzbeMB_KUcZnYVjkAZLwC7Awpho4MsqJ0iJSotHTMcoYITGsUt6DCzaZBsN4o6y3pHjwDK5SU.qGiNPBgkETM3p4UZ_75YO6XPQ2lKDK7J5Ir4AaK2vcY&dib_tag=se&keywords=the+encyclopedia+of+illnesses+and+disease&qid=1743174406&s=books&sprefix=the+encuclopedia+of+illnesses+and+disease%2Cstripbooks%2C122&sr=1-1), which offers spiritual insight into the pyschosomatic roots of physical symptoms.
+One powerful resource is Jacques Martel's [The Encyclopedia of Ailments and Diseases: How to Heal the Conflicted Feelings, Emotions, and Thoughts at the Root of Illness](https://www.amazon.com/Encyclopedia-Ailments-Diseases-Conflicted-Feelings/dp/1644111896?crid=27GL1B6B0EP18&dib=eyJ2IjoiMSJ9.lmqlUqe7uyZviFA34X67uF14kNGimJTDS38WX9El1eS0avQPZSjTVltxaMqTOqJXV7xuAhajlLr-2BCVyJDxeL0E9el-Q2TG7hDuEj9GcxD5NJUFsAncifRhQKaEnt9bT4gerhJsYynY-zNOR_u6pN3MYNn8XC_hOTIzbeMB_KUcZnYVjkAZLwC7Awpho4MsqJ0iJSotHTMcoYITGsUt6DCzaZBsN4o6y3pHjwDK5SU.qGiNPBgkETM3p4UZ_75YO6XPQ2lKDK7J5Ir4AaK2vcY&dib_tag=se&keywords=the+encyclopedia+of+illnesses+and+disease&qid=1743174406&s=books&sprefix=the+encuclopedia+of+illnesses+and+disease%2Cstripbooks%2C122&sr=1-1), which offers spiritual insight into the psychosomatic roots of physical symptoms.

 And finally, Paul Chek's [How to Eat, Move, and Be Healthy!](https://www.amazon.com/How-Eat-Move-Be-Healthy/dp/158387013X?crid=3P6DGPZBSDIUJ&dib=eyJ2IjoiMSJ9.CCVQuVlg4-dNZx732KBRplGqcnzzfTZ30zqzHTy4YOcSGi_Or2WAgmGtjkTtBblPOI47KfeivicsHf2jPkYHS8MS3YfC6JUhRlWY6VLdX1vpxqcsGkVNcZTJWawH33d_jAdkg5MQ987ifRxA_WglWA.ZvSrpHXQvCLZG94nEJTA2TSw92NOqtqPqVZet2qjd_I&dib_tag=se&keywords=how+to+eat+move+and+be+healthy+paul+chek&qid=1743176497&sprefix=how+to+eat+move+%2Caps%2C152&sr=8-1) lays out the Four Doctor Approach—Dr. Happy, Dr. Quiet, Dr. Movement, and Dr. Diet—providing essential tools for maintaining holistic health in the face of ancestral and embodied trauma.

-And remember, you are a <b>spiritual warrior</b> who specifically <i>chose this body</i> to help heal your ancestral lineages.
+Remember: you are a <i>spiritual warrior</i>.
+You chose this body, this bloodline, this moment—to heal what others could not.

 ❤️‍🩹👨‍👧‍👦🌟